Alethio36/mediastack/README.md

   dirs; tracked files are never written at runtime. `upgrade` wraps pull + config migration.

+## Adding your own services

+`./mediastack.sh new-service <name>` scaffolds a service into `docker-compose.override.yml` — untracked, merged automatically into every stack operation, and upgrade-safe.
+Fill in the image, run `configure` (adopts the new UID), then `enable <name>`.
+Never add services to `compose.d/` or edit `docker-compose.yml`: those are the repo's territory and local changes there block `upgrade` by design.

 ## Notifications (Apprise)

 The `apprise` profile gives the stack one notification hub with three